Overseas Travel and Fieldwork

 Training

-The Safety Office provides a range of online and face-to-face training courses for travellers, supervisors and administrators.
+The Safety Office provides a range of training courses for travellers, supervisors and administrators.

-Alongside a core module, supervisors have three optional E-learning modules to supplement their existing academic expertise and ensure they are fully equipped with the necessary skills.
-These hone in on working with human participants, outdoor/environmental fieldwork and leading student groups.
+Alongside a core module, supervisors have three optional E-learning modules to supplement their existing academic expertise and ensure they're fully equipped with the necessary skills.
+These focus on working with human participants, outdoor/environmental fieldwork and leading student groups.

-Meanwhile, a pre-recorded online training presentation looks at fieldwork and overseas travel risk assessment administration.
+Meanwhile, a pre-recorded training presentation looks at fieldwork and overseas travel risk assessment administration.

 Further resources

-The Social Sciences Division have some excellent resources and links to useful information on travel and fieldwork.
-A page full of written case studies and videos documenting researchers' individual fieldwork experiences can also be found.
+The Social Sciences Division has some excellent resources and links to useful information on travel and fieldwork.
+You can also find a page full of written case studies and videos documenting researchers' individual fieldwork experiences.